 Forestry mulching

-• Mulch layer improves moisture retention & suppresses erosion
+• Mulch layer helps retain moisture and reduce erosion

-• Preserves root structure – minimal soil disturbance
+• Preserves root structure with minimal soil disturbance

 • Supports long-term defensible space maintenance